Skip to content

 Why doesn’t Knip just use ts.findReferences?

 TypeScript has a very good “Find references” feature, that you might be using in your IDE as well.
 Yet at scale this becomes too slow.
 That’s why Knip builds up its own module graph to look up export usages.
-The added benefit is that this comprehensive graph is serializable (and thus cacheable) and potentially usable for other tools to build upon as well.
+Additional benefits for this comprehensive graph include:

 Why can’t I use path aliases to reference other workspaces?